- Echo Dot vs. Google Home Mini: The Hardware

 When it comes to music sources, Google has the edge again.

 Amazon discontinued the ability for users to upload their own songs in favor of selling you tunes, while Google still lets users store their own music and playlists in Google Music.
 (There’s a workaround for playing your music on an Echo, but native support is obviously preferable.)
+Both speakers can also control some other speakers, such as the various offerings from Sonos.

 Echo Dot vs. Home Mini: Making phone calls